Return to Anglo-Saxon England

 Sutton Hoo

-Buried on an escarpment overlooking the estuary of the River Deben in East Anglia, the Sutton Hoo ship was discovered in 1939, just a few months before war broke out in Europe.
-(The original records of the excavation, in fact, were destroyed during the war and only pictures taken by two amateur photographers survive to provide evidence of the remarkable riveted outline of the ship that had been impressed in the sand.)
-The excavated materials were sent to London, where they remained in their original packing boxes until the end of the war, when restoration began.
+Buried on an bluff overlooking the estuary of the River Deben in Suffolk, the Sutton Hoo ship was discovered in June 1939, just a few months before World War II broke out in Europe.
+(The original records of the excavation, in fact, were destroyed during the war) The excavated materials were sent to London, where their original packing boxes were stored in a disused Underground tunnel until the end of the war, when restoration began and the artifacts finally could be publicly displayed in 1951.

-Several of the burial mounds were explored the previous year at the request of the landowner, but they had been plundered long before and only a few artifacts and iron rivets were found.
+Several of the burial mounds were explored the previous year at the request of the landowner, Edith Pretty, but they had been plundered long before and only a few artifacts and iron rivets were found.
 Enough was intriguing, however, for the dig to continue the next summer, when the undisturbed remains of a large burial ship were discovered beneath the largest mound.
-Almost ninety-feet long and fifteen-feet wide, with room for twenty rowers on a side, the buried ship and its treasure are one of the most important finds in British archaeology.
+Almost ninety-feet long and fifteen-feet wide, with room for twenty rowers on a side, the buried ship and its treasure are one of the most important finds in British archaeology, completely changing the country's understanding of its Anglo-Saxon past, which largely had been unknown since the departure of the Romans in about AD 410 and the arrival of the Vikings in AD 789.

 (A coroner's inquest determined the artifacts to be the property of the landowner, who graciously donated them to the nation.
 Gold and silver that are buried with the intention of recovery, but which are not retrieved and for which the owner is not known, are declared treasure trove and belong, with recompense, to the Crown.
 Since there was no intention of reclaiming the burial items found at Sutton Hoo, which had been placed there deliberately, they were considered not to have been lost but abandoned and so were awarded to the owner of the land on which they were found.)

-That Sutton Hoo is a royal burial can be seen in the objects discovered in the resplendent chamber constructed amidship.
-The interior seems to have had been covered with a rug or mat on which were placed the possessions of a pagan warrior king: his helmet and coat of mail, sword and shield, spears and a unique axe-hammer, as well as the magnificent gold-and-garnet purse lid, shoulder-clasps, and a great gold buckle.
+That Sutton Hoo is a royal burial can be seen in the objects discovered in the resplendent chamber constructed amidships.
+The interior seems to have had been covered with a rug or mat on which were placed the possessions of a pagan warrior king: his helmet and coat of mail, sword and shield, spears and a unique axe-hammer, as well as the magnificent gold-and-garnet purse lid, shoulder-clasps, and a great gold buckle (see the archival photograph above).
 There also were two unique, but enigmatic, symbols of his power: a whetstone "scepter" surmounted by a small bronze stag on a ring and a mysterious iron stand that may have served as a standard for the king.

 More mundane domestic items included buckets, tubs, and cauldrons; a collection of silver bowls from the eastern Mediterranean; wooden cups and bottles and a pair of large drinking horns, all with silver-gilt fittings; bronze hanging-bowls of Celtic design; an intricate hanging chain; as well as the remnants of folded woolen textiles, some of which had been dyed indigo (woad), red, and yellow.